AnugrahaJ/product-category-classifier/README.md

 # Product Category Classifier from Package Images

-> **Status: Work in Progress** — This project is under active development.
-Current progress covers data preparation and a baseline text classification model.
-OCR and image-based prediction are in progress.

 ## Overview

 This project mirrors a real-world enterprise workflow (validated during my time at NielsenIQ): given a product's packaging, extract text from the image using OCR, then predict the product's category using a machine learning classifier — with confidence-ranked suggestions rather than a single rigid guess.